Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

 An important consideration is the number of leads and lags to include in equation \ref{eq:2}.
-One limitation is that minimum wage hikes occur in exact 12 month intervals in the sample period, meaning event variables get highly collinear when $l$ is large.
-Moreover, to the extent that bite may correlate within a county across time, disentangling the effects of adjacent hikes becomes difficult when events overlap.
+One limitation is that minimum wage hikes occur in exact 12 month intervals, meaning event variables get highly collinear when $l$ is large.
 Another issue is that the establishment panel is not balanced, meaning that changes in the underlying sample may affect estimates when $l$ is large \citep{renkin2020}.
-In light of these issues, I opt for a non-overlapping event window beginning six months prior and ending six months after each hike.
-This implicitly assumes that treatment effects do not change more than six months before or after an event.
-While this may seem restrictive, there is little reason to expect firms to respond to hikes more than six months before or after a minimum wage hike.
-Indeed, several studies find that firms adjust prices at most three months prior to an event and that effects plateau within 1-2 months after the hike \citep{renkin2020, leung2021}.
-Thus, restricting the effect window to a 12 month period around the hike should adequately capture the short-run impact of the minimum wage on prices.
+Therefore, in my baseline estimation I opt for a non-overlapping 12-month event window.
+While this may seem restrictive, I show in appendix \ref{appendix:d} that treatment effects remain stable over a longer event window such that the 12-month event window adequately captures the short-run impact of the minimum wage on prices.\footnote{This mirrors the results from \cite{renkin2020} and \cite{leung2021}, who find that firms adjust prices at most three months prior to an event and that effects plateau within 1-2 months after the hike \citep{renkin2020, leung2021}.}